 The records are then placed in resource files that are housed in the research library in the National Prisoner of War Museum.
 Park staff and volunteers often use these records in order to develop education programs, living history portrayals, and other public programs.
 In addition, historians sometimes utilize these records as they conduct academic research on the history of Andersonville Prison.

 These records are also available to researchers conducting either academic or genealogical research.
 The library is open for public research by appointment only.
 Appointments must be made at least two weeks in advance.
-The library may be reserved for research Monday through Saturday from 9:00 a.m. to 4:30 p.m.
+The library may be reserved for research Monday through Friday from 9:30 a.m. to 4:30 p.m.
 Use of the library may be limited on specific days throughout the year.
 Please note that the park library is closed on all Federal holidays.
 Bear in mind that for most genealogical research inquiries, a visit to our library is not necessary, as we do not have records on the majority of prisoners held here.
-For more information on scheduling a research appointment in the library, e-mail us
+For more information on scheduling a research appointment in the library, e-mail us.

 What If I Think I Found an Error